wdawson/okta.github.io/_source/_code/javascript/okta_sign-in_widget.md

     - "/docs/guides/okta_sign-in_widget.html"
 ---

-# Widget Guide
+# Okta Sign-In Widget Guide

 The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable login experience which can be used to authenticate users on any website.

 This guide will walk you through a few common use cases for the Widget and how to implement them.
 The full Widget reference can be found [on GitHub](https://github.com/okta/okta-signin-widget#okta-sign-in-widget).

-{% img okta-signin.png alt:"Screenshot of basic Okta Sign-In Widget" %}
+{% img okta-signin.png alt:"Screenshot of basic Okta Sign-In Widget" %}{: .center-image }

-## Widget Installation
+## Installation

 The first step is to install the Widget.
 For this, you have two options: local installation via NPM, or linking out to the Okta CDN instead.